TexteaInc/funix/README.md

 1. Clone the PyDataFront repo
 2. Go to the folder of the PyDataFront
-3. `python3 -m pip install . -e` (This approach may [not work on Ubuntu 22.04](https://github.com/TexteaInc/PyDataFront/issues/23) using Python 3.10) or add the PyDataFront path into `PYTHONPATH`.
+3. `python3 -m pip install -e .` (This approach may [not work on Ubuntu 22.04](https://github.com/TexteaInc/PyDataFront/issues/23) using Python 3.10) or add the PyDataFront path into `PYTHONPATH`.

 ## Usage